 The tournament is run by the National Collegiate Athletic Association (NCAA) and pits the nation's top university basketball teams against each other in a fierce competition that has taken place almost every year since 1939.

-How are the participating teams chosen?
+How are the teams chosen?

-There are two ways that a team can earn a bid to the tournament, according to the NCAA.
+There are two ways that a team can earn a bid for the tournament, according to the NCAA.
 The 32 Division I conferences all receive an automatic bid, which they each award to the team that wins the postseason conference tournament.